masterned/Rent-A-Dad/README.md

 # Rent-A-Dad

+## To Dr. Remshagen
+In order to update the project path (root), go to utils/Utils.php and change the constant `PROJECT_PATH`.

+Also, please make sure your SQL database is up to date.
+I had been running into a weird bug before I updated mine, and updating it seems to have fixed it.

 ## Who are we?
 Ever have a man in your life that captures the essence of what it means to be "dad"?